What are VOCs and VOC Emissions?

 Go Through Your Home, Room by Room, to Identify Sources of VOCs.
-Get Rid of What You Can.
+Then Get Rid of What You Can.

 Look for unused chemicals, in particular, such as a paints, solvents, adhesives, varnishes, and caulks.
 Even when stored, these products can cause VOCs to leak into your home’s air.
 Either safely dispose of them, or move them into a shed or outbuilding if available.
-In future, only buy what you need to use, so you don’t have to store leftovers in your home.
+In the future, only buy what you need to use, so you don’t have to store leftovers in your home.

 Improve Ventilation and Climate Control in Your Home

 Often, indoor air quality is worse than outdoor air quality because our homes are tightly sealed for energy efficiency.
 Unfortunately, this means air pollutants have no where to go.

 Reverse the trend by regularly opening doors and windows to introduce fresh air, and using fans to circulate air.